shapeshed/shapeshed.com/content/posts/unix-join.md

-{
-  "slug": "unix-join",
-  "title": "Linux and Unix join command tutorial with examples", "date": "2016-08-10T00:00:00+00:00",
++++
+date = "2016-08-10T00:00:00+00:00"
-  "description": "Tutorial on using join, a UNIX and Linux command to join lines of two files on a common field.
-Examples of joining two files, sorting before joining, specifying a field separator and specifying the output format.", "image": "images/articles/join.png",
+description = "Tutorial on using join, a UNIX and Linux command to join lines of two files on a common field.
+Examples of joining two files, sorting before joining, specifying a field separator and specifying the output format." image = "images/articles/join.png" slug = "unix-join" tags = ["UNIX", "Linux"] title = "Linux and Unix join command tutorial with examples"

-  "tags": [
-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ![join man page](/images/articles/join.png)